 As if the Shpongle Gods hadn’t showered us with enough magical particles already, Caeli La & myself (Dizzy G) had the pleasure of taking a first-hand look at the world through [the most] authentic Shpongleyes.
-What will be looked back upon as Lost in Sound‘s Divine Moment of Truth fell on a night where Ten Year Anniversaries were plentiful: The First Shpongle Live Band performance in Tokyo, and the first Camp Bisco festival.
-Running an online publication in charge of Turning up the Silence on Linguistic Mystics, it only felt appropriate to sit down and have a chat with the acclaimed Connoisseur of Hallucination.
-Feeling like we were inside of a dream, we found ourselves erecting our Periscopes of Conciousness to lend a hand to our Circuits of Imagination – as they were clearly running wild.
-These are the feelings Caeli & I felt, after an incredible Shpongle Live Band performance amongst THE Levitation Nation, as we made our way to the Spaceship of the Imagination, or in layman’s terms: the interview room.
-Without further introduction, please take a seat and enjoy our in-depth conversations with the Stamen of the Shamen, our greatest inspiration, the legendary Raja Ram.
+What will be looked back upon as Lost in Sound‘s Divine Moment of Truth fell on a night where ten year anniversaries were plentiful: The first Shpongle Live Band performance in Tokyo, and the first Camp Bisco festival.
+Running an online publication in charge of turning up the silence on Linguistic Mystics, it only felt appropriate to sit down and have a chat with the acclaimed Connoisseur of Hallucination.
+Feeling like we were inside of a dream, we found ourselves erecting our Periscopes of Consciousness to lend a hand to our Circuits of the Imagination – as they were clearly running wild.
+These are the feelings Caeli & I felt, after an incredible Shpongle Live Band performance amongst THE Levitation Nation, as we made our way to the Spaceship of the Imagination, or in layman’s terms – the interview room.
+Without further introduction, please take a seat and enjoy our in-depth conversations with the Stamen of the Shaman, our greatest inspiration, the legendary Raja Ram.

 STAY SHPONGLED EVERYONE!
 SEE YOU NEXT TIME IN SHPONGLELAND!